tomwojcik/starlette-context/docs/source/quickstart.rst

 How to use
 **********

-You can access the magic ``context`` if and only if all those conditions are met:
+You can access the magic ``context`` object if and only if these two conditions are met:
  * you access it within a request-response cycle
  * you used a ``ContextMiddleware`` or ``RawContextMiddleware`` in your ASGI app